All Episodes

 If you want to understand what the deep state is, that guy is a perfect example of what the deep state is.

-Yes, if we don't fund all of these things, if we don't fund people not getting monkeypox in Africa, stop fucking monkeys, um, then all hell is going to break loose.
+Yes, if we don't fund all of these things, if we don't fund people not getting monkeypox in Africa, stop fucking monkeys, then all hell is going to break loose.

 It's completely absurd.

-All Bobby is doing is saying, I'd like better research on this, I'd like to peep talk to people who have been harmed by those things.
+I'd like to talk to people who have been harmed by those things.

-And I love how what's his name?
+And I love how, what's his name?

 Will Geist, Willie Geist, whatever his name is.